aabccd021/ezfs/README.md

 # TODO

+- dataset `enable` set to false by default
+- hostId required for pulltarget and pushtarget
 - test dependson with alphabetical order
 - assert no failed service on test
 - assert `dependsOn` dataset actually exists